danieltodor/blaze/README.md

 ignore = []

 [git_status]
+# Show the number of changes
+count = true
+# Displayed when the repository is clean
 clean = ""
+# Displayed when there are conflicted files
 conflicted = "="
+# Displayed when the current branch is ahead of the remote branch
 ahead = "⇡"
+# Displayed when the current branch is behind the remote branch
 behind = "⇣"
+# Displayed when there are diverged files
 diverged = "⇕"
+# Displayed when there are untracked files
 untracked = "?"
+# Displayed when there are stashed files
 stashed = "$"
+# Displayed when there are modified files
 modified = "!"
+# Displayed when there are staged files
 staged = "+"
+# Displayed when there are renamed files
 renamed = "»"
+# Displayed when there are deleted files
 deleted = "✘"

 [date]